SOHOHU/Project-During-Undergraduate/Imbalanced Data/readme.md

 ### Research Content 2: Proposal of a New Imbalanced Data Processing Algorithm​
 Subsequently, I researched imbalanced data processing algorithms, proposing Loyalty-SMOTE, a new method.​

-These findings were submitted to "Preventive Veterinary Medicine" and "Neural Networks" journals, focusing on applying imbalanced data processing in animal disease prediction, providing technical support for precision livestock farming.​
+These findings were submitted to "Theriogenology" and "Neural Networks" journals, focusing on applying imbalanced data processing in animal disease prediction, providing technical support for precision livestock farming.​